khiav223577/active_model_cachers/README.md

 ## Smart Caching

 ### Multi-level Cache
-There is multi-level cache in order to make the speed of data access go faster.
+There is multi-level cache in order to increase the speed of data access.

 1. RequestStore
 2. Rails.cache
 3. Association Cache
 4. Database

-`RequestStore` is used to make sure same object will not loaded from cache twice, since the data transfer between `Cache` and `Application` still consumes time.
+`RequestStore` is used to make sure the same object will not be loaded from cache twice, since the data transfer between `Cache` and `Application` consumes time.

-`Association Cache` will be used to prevent preloaded objects being loaded again.
+`Association Cache` prevents preloaded objects being loaded again.

 For example:
 ```rb